 An early Thanksgiving moment ….

-Walk down an aisle of your favorite big box stores and huge bags of bite-sized candy are stacked next to this year’s hot Halloween costumes, orange and black mini-lights, and goblins that are dressed in white gauze and scary eye make-up.
+Walk down an aisle of your favorite big box store and huge bags of bite-sized candy are stacked next to this year’s hot Halloween costumes, orange and black mini-lights, and goblins that are dressed in white gauze and scary eye make-up.
 Turn left one aisle and you run smack dab into piles of garland, tinsel, red/green/white mini-lights, and snowmen dressed for a frigid ride to the North Pole.
 Whoa!
 Did we just skip by Thanksgiving with nary a moment of quiet contemplation and acknowledgement of the blessings that abound?!